papadavis47/coder-coach-organizer/README.md

 ### STRETCH GOALS FOR THIS PROJECT

-Add more than one api.
+* Add more than one api.
 Possibly work with the YouTube API.
 Possibly work with the Github API in some way or New York Times API.

-So that a user can search for, find, and save articles to their profile using a articles model.
+* I would like it if a user could search for, find, and save articles or videos to their profile using an articles model and/or a videos model.

-Make it so people can watch YouTube videos in app browser window.
+* Make it so people can watch YouTube videos in app browser window.

-Find a way that people can write in markdown - like on Github or stackoverflow - if they choose to.
+* Find a way that people can write in markdown - like on Github or stackoverflow - if they choose   to.
 Code snippets.
 And all the rest of what markdown provides.

 # External Sources